-- 9 The S3CT9P3 single-chip CMOS micro-controller is designed and packaged specifically for "Smart Card" applications. - The CalmRISC16 CPU architecture of the S3CT9P3 microcontroller follows the Harvard style, that is, it has separate program memory and data memory.
-Both instruction and data can be fetched simultaneously without causing a stall, using separate paths for memory access. - 11 The main security features of the S3CT9P3 integrated circuit are: - Security sensors or detectors including High and Low Temperature detectors, High and Low Frequency detectors, High and Low Supply Voltage detectors, Supply Voltage Glitch detectors, Light detector and the Passivation Removing Detector - Active Shields against physical intrusive attacks - Dedicated tamper-resistant design based on synthesizable glue logic and secure topology - Dedicated hardware mechanisms against side-channel attacks such as Internal Variable Clock, Random Current Generator, Random Waits Generator, RAM and EEPROM encryption mechanisms - Secure DES Symmetric Cryptography support - Secure TORNADOTM2MX2 coprocessor for RSA and ECC Asymmetric Cryptographic Support - A Hardware True Random Number Generator (DTRNG) that meet P2 class of BSI-AIS31 (German Metric) - The IC Dedicated Software includes: - A modular arithmetic library for RSA and ECC (with SHA) Asymmetric Cryptography support (optional) - A DTRNG library built around Hardware DTRNG together with a DTRNG application note that meets the P2 class of BSI-AIS31 (German Metric) - 12 The main hardware blocks of the S3CT9P3 Integrated Circuit are described in Figure 1 below:
+- The S3CS9AB single-chip CMOS micro-controller is designed and packaged specifically for "Smart Card" applications. - 9 The SC100 CPU architecture of the S3CS9AB microcontroller follows the von Neumann style, that is, it shares the program bus and the data bus.
+Both instruction and data can be fetched simultaneously without causing a stall, using separate paths for memory access. - 10 The main security features of the S3CS9AB integrated circuit are: - Security sensors or detectors - High Frequency Filter and Reset Noise Filter - Dedicated tamper-resistant design based on synthesizable glue logic and secure topology - Dedicated hardware mechanisms against side-channel attacks - Secure DES and AES Symmetric Cryptography support - A Hardware True Random Number Generator (DTRNG) that meets P2 class of BSI-AIS31 (German Metric) - The IC Dedicated Software includes: - A DTRNG library built around Hardware DTRNG together with a DTRNG application note that meets P2 class of BSI-AIS31 (German Metric) - 11 Note that only the Triple DES algorithm belongs to the TOE, not the Single DES. - 12 Note that CRC checksum functionality does not belong to the TOE. - 13 The TOE consists of the following Hardware and Software: